tocisz/homepage/t/posts_source/006-Joule-thief.md

 is almost totally depleted (0.7 V is enough).
 The best description of working principle that I found is [here](http://madscientisthut.com/wordpress/daily-blog/joule-thief-simulation-ii/attachment/jtsim/).

 It's so easy to build it that I did it just to see it live.
-Insted of typical toroid 1:1 transformer I used transformer unsoldered from broken phone charger.
+Instead of typical toroid 1:1 transformer I used transformer unsoldered from broken phone charger.

 ![joule thief](006-1.jpg)